Accessibility, planar graphs, and quasi-isometries: Preliminaries

 The above leaves room for strange embeddings.
-An embedding $\Gamma \into \bbS^2$ is called \textit{pointed} if for any 1-way infinite simple ray $r$ in $\Gamma$, the images of the vertices in $r$ accumulate at exactly one point in $\bbS^2$.
-The closure of the image of a planar graph in $\bbS^2$ can be viewed as an embedding of a particular \textit{compactification} of $\Gamma$.
+The closure of the image of a planar graph in $\bbS^2$ can be viewed as an embedding of a particular {compactification} of $\Gamma$.
 In this paper, we will generally restrict ourselves to the case where this closure is precisely the Freudenthal compactification of $\Gamma$.
 This can generally be ensured thanks to the following, due to Richter--Thomassen \cite{richter20023}.

-\begin{proposition}[{\cite[Lem.~12]{richter20023}}] Let $\Gamma$ be a 2-connected locally finite planar graph.
+\begin{proposition}[{\cite[Lem.~12]{richter20023}}] Let $\Gamma$ be a 2-connected, locally finite, planar graph.
 Then the Freudenthal compactification $\overline \Gamma$ embeds into $\bbS^2$. \end{proposition}

-This result can be pushed further, and the 2-connected assumption may be dropped.
-The following argument was suggested by Bruce Richter.
+This result can be pushed further, and in particular the 2-connected assumption may be dropped.
+The following argument was suggested to me by Bruce Richter.

 \begin{proposition} Let $\Gamma$ be a connected, locally finite, planar graph.
 Then the Freudenthal compactification $\overline \Gamma$ embeds into $\bbS^2$. \end{proposition}